greim/await.js/README.md

 Examples are provided in the `examples` subfolder of the repo, including one for Backbone models and another for jQuery ajax.

+## Use in Node JS

+Node JS uses a convention where callbacks are passed an error as the first argument.
+To save typing in a Node setting--or anywhere else this convention is used--await.js promises expose the nodify() method.
+Here's a basic example:

+    fs.readFile('/tmp/log', promise.nodify('logData'));

+Which is equivalent to:

+    fs.readFile('/tmp/log', function(err, data){
+      if (err) {
+        promise.fail(err.message, err);
+      } else {
+        promise.keep('logData', data);
+      }
+    });

+nodify() returns a function intended to be passed as a callback to an async Node method, which when called will keep or fail your promise, as appropriate.
+The list of names that you pass to nodify() are matched to arguments that Node passes to the callback, *after* the initial error argument.
+Beyond the error being first, Node's callback signature varies depending on the API, so here are some examples covering basic scenarios:

+### Callback signature (error, a, b, c)

+    nodeApi.doSomethingAsync(promise.nodify('foo', 'bar'))
+    // 'foo' and 'bar' are kept with value a and b, respectively. c is discarded

+### Callback signature (error)

+    nodeApi.doSomethingAsync(promise.nodify('foo', 'bar'))
+    // 'foo' and 'bar' are both kept with value null

+### Callback signature (error, a, b)

+    nodeApi.doSomethingAsync(promise.nodify(null, 'foo'))
+    // 'foo' is kept with value b

 ## API overview

 <table summary="overview of api">